 - Debt repayments are consolidated into one monthly payment

-- Private contract/relationship with Company’s creditors and avoids necessity to advertise, as happens in an Administration
+- Private contract/relationship with the company’s creditors and avoids necessity to advertise, as happens in an administration

 - Company retains its tax benefits

-The timescales for implementation of the CVA arrangement normally amount to 6-8 weeks on average from initial contact with the Insolvency Practitioner.
+The timescales for implementation of the CVA arrangement normally amount to six to eight weeks on average from the initial contact with the insolvency practitioner.